Read and Share

-Growing Readers Communities increase the flow of culturally and linguistically relevant books into the home so that families build their own libraries and develop a monthly routine of bringing books into their households
+Community Book Gardens increase the flow of culturally and linguistically relevant books into the home so that families build their own libraries and develop a monthly routine of bringing books into their households.
+When Book Stands in neighborhood hubs are stocked with books that reflect local people and places, book sharing and conversation begins to buzz throughout the community.

 Mailbox.jpg